 |pollListener||javax.el.MethodExpression||Only EL||a method reference to a poll listener|

 whether the component is rendered.
 When set to false, no output will be delivered for this component (the component will not in any way be rendered, and cannot be made visible on the client).
 If you want to change a component's rendered attribute from false to true using PPR, set the partialTrigger attribute of its parent component so the parent refreshes and in turn will render this component.

-If polling is used to update a page, there is a high that a page will never timeout, since the client keeps sending poll requests to the server.
-However, if we notice user inactivity after a certain amout of time we stop polling to give the application a chance to time out.
+If polling is used to update a page, there is a high chance that a page will never timeout, since the client keeps sending poll requests to the server.
+However, if we notice user inactivity after a certain amount of time we stop polling to give the application a chance to time out.
 By default the framework will use the value which has been configured in the web.xml, for the "oracle.adf.view.rich.poll.TIMEOUT" parameter.
 If there is also no value defined in the web.xml, we will use 10 minutes as the default value.
 However we allow page authors to override the value that is specified in web.xml on a per page base.
 The timeout property takes the number of milliseconds after which polling will stop, if there was no activity by the user, e.g. via keyboard or mouse.
 If there are multiple poll components on a page we take the maximum of their timeout values.
 Note that polling will restart if user activity is detected again after timeout but before the session has expired.
 If this value is set to -1, the page will never timeout.